What is PDR? Paintless Dent Repair vs. Traditional Repair

 ENVIRONMENTAL IMPACT

-PDR: No chemicals, no paint, no waste.
+PDR: Doesn’t use any chemicals, paint, or create waste.

 DURABILITY